 Being socially responsible in the developing world

-If it were allowed under the current rules, there is no doubt that the wealthiest online companies would pay to have their websites available on so-called internet fast lanes.
+It is likely that the wealthiest online companies, if pressed, would pay to have their websites available on so-called internet fast lanes.

-End users also currently enjoy access to vital services such as online banking and email all for free thanks to net neutrality.
-If rules were to change, however, there could exist a possibility that ISPs tack on an additional fee for users wishing to access such services over their network.
+End users also currently enjoy access to vital services such as online banking and email all for free.
+Net neutrality would protect this as a right, preventing the possibility of ISPs tacking on an additional fee for users wishing to access such services over their network.

 Cons of net neutrality

-Services providers maintain that if they were able to charge the likes of Google and other major developers of resource-intensive internet platforms, they could divert these funds into upgrading networks and extending service availability.
+Service providers maintain that while they’re able to put extra charges on the likes of Google and other major developers of resource-intensive internet platforms, they can divert these funds into upgrading networks and extending service availability.

 However, the FCC’s own industry-funded research has shown that although investment fell by 2% in 2015 and 3% in 2016 while under net neutrality rules, many of the largest ISPs increased innovation spending.

 Opponents of net neutrality have also argued that the rules make it easier for underage users to access legal, but age-sensitive pornography.
-While many software providers offer built-in tools for restricting access to certain services or websites, net neutrality opponents argue these are ineffective as many younger users will simply turn to their mobile devices, which they can use without adult supervision.
+A wide range of commercial and business web filters to let users restrict access to certain services or websites on their devices.
+However, net neutrality opponents argue that younger users will merely use their mobile phones, through which they can access illicit websites without adult supervision.

-Providers argue that if they were able to block these sites at a network-wide level, this would remove the problem at its source.
-This is something that exists under the UK’s Digital Economy Act, which demands that websites host identity verifications when users access their content, and forces ISPs to block sites that do not comply.
+Providers often argue that they could block these sites at a network-wide level, removing the problem at its source.
+This is something that exists under the UK’s Digital Economy Act, which demands that websites host identity verifications when users access their content, and compels ISPs to block sites that do not comply.

-There’s also an argument that the removal of net neutrality laws would allow ISPs to crack down on peer-to-peer file-sharing websites, which are a major source of illegal content and online piracy.
+Some also argue removing net neutrality laws would enable ISPs to crack down on peer-to-peer file-sharing websites, which represent a major source of online piracy activities.

-Proponents of repealing net neutrality argue the case that more vital services could be made accessible for free if the companies that siphon a lot of bandwidth are charged for their heavy use.
+Those who oppose net neutrality contend there are more vital services that could be made freely accessible if companies drawing excess bandwidth are charged extra for their increased usage.